 Why is there a delay between the data collection and the release of the report card?

-In preparation for a report card, data needs be collated and validated, and undergoes comprehensive analysis before it is ready to be released in the report card.
-This process takes six to nine months, depending on the type of data.
+Data must be collated from regional monitoring programs and validated before report card analysis.
+The data then undergoes comprehensive analysis and review before it is ready to be released in the report card.
+This process takes six to nine months, depending on the data type.
 Time is also needed to review the processes for collecting data, along with the data itself.
 This process is undertaken by both the Technical Working Group, and the Reef Independent Science Panel.